Hirmuolio/Contract-analyzer/README.md

 You may also enable/disable the "Jita limiter".
 When this is enabled the script will ignore contracts in Forge region that are not located in Jita 4-4.
 This setting has no effect in other regions.

+You may also enable/disable the "Exclude fitted rigs" option.
+With this enabled the script will ignore rigs that are fitted on ships.
+More specifically it will ignore rigs that are not packaged, AFAIK fitting them on ships is only way to unpackage them.

 Then start the import.

 Results will be written in "profit.txt" in same folder.
 Copy the contents of this text file and paste it to mail writing window ingame.
 This will create clickable links to the contractrs.